s4ke/Master-Thesis/src/md/050-benchmarks.md

 We compare the PArrow performance with direct implementations of the benchmarks in Eden, GpH and the `Par` Monad.
-We start with the definition of speedup and mean overhead to compare both PArrows-enabled and standard benchmark implementations.
-We continue comparing speedups and overheads for the shared memory implementations and then study OpenMPI variants of the Eden-enabled PArrows as a representative of a distributed memory backend.
+We start with the definition of speedup (Chapter \ref{sec:defSpeedup}) and mean overhead (Chapter \ref{defOverhead}) to evaluate PArrows-enabled and standard benchmark implementations.
+We continue by comparing speedups and overheads for the shared memory implementations in Chapter \ref{sec:benchmarksSharedMem}
+and then study
+OpenMPI variants of the Eden-enabled PArrows as a representative of a distributed memory backend in Chapter \ref{sec:benchmarksDistMem}.
 We plot all speedup curves and all overhead values in the Appendix in \ref{sec:benchmarkSharedPlots} and \ref{sec:benchmarkDistPlots}
 for the shared memory and distributed memory benchmarks, respectively.

 ### Defining speedup

+\label{sec:defSpeedup}

 In the following, when we talk about speedup, we use the common definition